Skill-Forge-Project/skill_forge/README.md

 ## 3. Contributing 👨‍💻👩‍💻

-#### ℹ️ Dev self-hosted version is currently under developing

-As an open source project, Skill Forge is fully open and transparent, including the project roadmap.
-You are more than welcome to take place in the development process by commit your own code, report bugs, propose new features and ideas or simply engage in the discussions.
+#### As an open source project, Skill Forge is fully open and transparent, including the project roadmap.
+You are more than welcome to take place in the development process by committing your own code, report bugs, propose new features and ideas or simply engage in the discussions.

 #### 🗺️ [Skill Forge roadmap](https://github.com/users/karastoyanov/projects/22)

 #### 💡Report Bugs, open enhancement ticket or documentation improvement by using [our issue templates](https://github.com/karastoyanov/skill_forge/issues/new/choose)

 #### Read [our contributing guidelines](https://github.com/karastoyanov/skill_forge/blob/main/CONTRIBUTING.md) before considering committing to the project.

+#### ℹ️ Dev self-hosted version can be found in `dev-stack` branch.

 ## 4. Authors & Maintainers 👨‍💻